bengrunfeld/trend-viewer/README.md

 # Clostra App

-Clostra App
+Clostra App Trend Viewer

 ## Installation

 Clone to repo to your machine and then run `npm install`.

 Once the installation is complete, run the command `npm run dev` and then navigate to `localhost:3000` in your browser.
-You should now be able to play the game.
+You should now be able to use the trend viewer.

 ## Tech Stack